Snkz/mongoose-rollback/README.md

 Make sure to supply your connection name as an option (conn: mongodb://host/db} to the options field.
 Sometimes it can work without, most of the times no.

+DELETES CASCADE!
+Delete your model => history is removed.
+I trust that you know what youre doing.

 ### Example Setup
 ```javascript